 Section 4.
-Class numerals are 3" numerals awarded for participation in at least half of three different interclass sports with the exception of track.
-The person must win at least one point in track to, have it count toward his or her numerals.
+Class numerals are 3" numerals awarded for participation in at least half of three different interclass sports

 Section 5.
 Amendments to this constitution can be made by a two-thirds vote after having been published in the Fiat Lux.